RayKilburg/cryptoticker/README.md

 ## Cryptocurrency Ticker

+- Cryptocurrency ticker to keep you up to date on all current crypto currencies
 - This app was built with react
-- This app is using [Coin Gecko API](https://www.coingecko.com/en/api "Named link title")
+- This app is using the [Coin Gecko API](https://www.coingecko.com/en/api "Named link title")
-- Cryptocurrency ticker to keep you up to date on all current crypto currencies

 <br>
 <img src="./public/favicon.ico" alt="drawing" width="200" height="200"/>